Skip to main content

 This structured approach improves safety and long-term success.

-When Providers Usually Adjust Retatrutide Dosage
+When Providers May Adjust Retatrutide Dosage

 Your provider may modify your dosage if: